 To feel and own the love Thou art.

 We have not served Thee as we ought;

 The battles lost or scarcely won!

 Lord, give the zeal, and give the might,

 For Thee to toil, for Thee to fight.

 When shall we know Thee as we ought,

 To see Thy face, and serve Thee there.

 Jesus in the Sermon on the Mount makes a distinction between citizens of the Kingdom of God and the world.
 The person who enters the kingdom adopts the perspectives of the kingdom.
-The passage I’m studying this week really calls Jesus’ followers to an unswerving loyalty to those values, as well as, trusting God in a wholehearted way that is free from compromise.
-As we examine ourselves and find ourselves wanting, I think it would be helpful to consider this hymn as we repent.
+Jesus in Matthew 6:19-34 really calls his followers to an unswerving loyalty to those values, as well as, trusting God in a wholehearted way that is free from compromise.
+As we examine ourselves and find ourselves wanting, because we all are, I think it would be helpful to consider this hymn as we repent.